Updated on March 6th, 2025 by Felix Martinez

 But it must also have a shareholder-friendly management team dedicated to maintaining consistent dividend increases each year.

-We have compiled a list of all 68 Dividend Aristocrats and important financial metrics such as price-to-earnings ratios and dividend yields.
+We have compiled a list of all 69 Dividend Aristocrats and important financial metrics such as price-to-earnings ratios and dividend yields.
 You can download the full list by clicking on the link below:

 Disclaimer: Sure Dividend is not affiliated with S&P Global in any way.
 S&P Global owns and maintains The Dividend Aristocrats Index.
 The information in this article and downloadable spreadsheet is based on Sure Dividend’s own review, summary, and analysis of the S&P 500 Dividend Aristocrats ETF (NOBL) and other sources, and is meant to help individual investors better understand this ETF and the index upon which it is based.
 None of the information in this article or spreadsheet is official data from S&P Global.
 Consult S&P Global for official information.

-IBM has turned itself around in the past few years by investing in new areas such as artificial intelligence, data, and cloud services which have returned the company to growth.
+In the past few years, IBM has turned itself around by investing in new areas such as artificial intelligence, data, and cloud services, which have returned the company to growth.

-In turn, IBM shares have rallied 47% in the past 12 months, far outpacing the S&P 500 Index performance.
+In turn, IBM shares have rallied 60% in the past 12 months, far outpacing the S&P 500 Index performance.
 This article will discuss IBM’s current business model, future growth prospects, and whether we see the stock as a buy right now.

 Business Overview